Main Topics > The Beginnings of Life >

 Indeed, many scientists believe that it is entirely possible that different forms of life may have appeared quasi-simultaneously in the early history of Earth.
 Some of these may now be extinct, or they may survive as extremophiles (an organism that thrives in extreme conditions that are detrimental to the majority of life on Earth), or they may simply have gone unnoticed.
 It is only in quite recent years that living things have been discovered in conditions as unlikely as hot volcanic vents deep beneath the sea and in totally dark and dry lava tubes in the desert.

-As science progresses, there is even the possibility - or the spectre, depending on your outlook - of one day creating man-made life.
+As science progresses, there is even the possibility - or the specter, depending on your outlook - of one day creating man-made life.
 Harvard scientist George Church for example is hot on the trail to building a completely man-made living cell.
-He has indentified a total of 151 essential components which he believes represent the minimum for the creation of life - a sort of blueprint for life itself - and has been making rapid progress in synthesizing them in the laboratory.
+He has identified a total of 151 essential components which he believes represent the minimum for the creation of life - a sort of blueprint for life itself - and has been making rapid progress in synthesizing them in the laboratory.

 This remains an area of intense debate and speculation in both scientific and religious circles and, while new discoveries are made almost every year (which may, or may not, throw some light on the subject), no definitive solutions have yet been yielded.